 The Permittee must ensure that all monitoring data required by Ecology for permit specified parameters is prepared by a laboratory registered or accredited under the provisions of chapter 173-50 WAC, Accreditation of Environmental Laboratories.
-Flow and internal process control parameters are exempt from this requirement.
+Flow, temperature, settleable solids, conductivity, pH, and internal process control parameters are exempt from this requirement.
+The Permittee must obtain accreditation for conductivity and pH if it must receive accreditation or registration for other parameters.